 One prominent tech giant which has aided Artificial intelligence in Africa is Google.
 In April 2019, Google opened its first AI research lab in Accra, Ghana.
 According to Google, the new center is dedicated to AI research and application.
 There, top machine learning researchers and engineers will be brought together, and they’ll be collaborating with local universities and research centers.

 Mr. Moustapha Cisse, Google’s head in Accra, believed that one of the areas where AI will help Africa is in the automation of diagnosis and automated translation.
-This move by Google, of course, received mixed feeling as many were afraid for jobs which would be lost: it could be a problem.
+This move by Google, of course, received mixed feeling as many were afraid for jobs which would be lost.
 However, it would be hypocritical not to notice that Google has tackled one of Africa’s challenges signaling a vibrant future through technology for Africa.
 In the article by the Silicon Republic, Cisse mentioned that Africa has the youngest, fastest-growing populations on the planet, and there is an enthusiasm for AI.
 However, the local challenge is how we can use AI for a better impact, and that’s the center’s goal in Accra.

 While still explaining the goals of the Google AI research in Accra, Cisse said that Africa doesn’t belong to the Europeans or Chinese and that Google wants to collaborate with countries with mutually beneficial results.
 He further emphasized on the fact that it is also up to Africans to explore other partnerships, and it is up to us as leaders to ensure technology is beneficial for the people.